keleven-uk/pyKlock3/README.md

 Current version of pyKlock is written in Python using different GUI frameworks

-    pyKlock 0 - pygubu & pySimpleGUI - finally settled on pySimpleGUI.
-Most complete.
+	pyKlock 0 - pygubu & pySimpleGUI - finaly settled on pySimpleGUI.
-    pyKlock 1 - CustomTkinter.
+	pyKlock 1 - CustomTkinter [Most complete].
-    pyKlock 2 - Flet.
+	pyKlock 2 - Flet. - font dialog.
+	pyKlock 3 - QT.
-    pyKlock 3 - QT - this one.
+	pyKlock 4 - wxPython. - problems with frame transparency, effects all child widgets.

+Note : pySimpleGUI is licensed software product, but free for hobbyist [but need to register]

 A klock built using Python and QT6 GUI Framework.

-Using python 3.14.0 and QT 6.10.0.
+Using python 3.14.0 and QT 6.10.1.

 Note : I use the correct spelling of colour on my side of the code.  :-)